ejahn/docker-yeoman/README.md

 # docker-yeoman
-Ubuntu 14.04 image with a selection of yeoman generators, node.js and NVM, Grunt, Gulp, &amp; Compass
+Ubuntu 14.04 image with node.js (nvm), Grunt, Gulp, &amp; Compass and a selection of yeoman generators

 ## Description